azure

 crabbox azure login --location westus2

-# JSON output:
+# Emit JSON for scripting:

 crabbox azure login --json

-After login succeeds, crabbox warmup --provider azure and crabbox run --provider azure work immediately.
+After login succeeds, crabbox warmup --provider azure and crabbox run --provider azure -- <command> work immediately.

 #Flags